 Personal Injury Protection (PIP)

-PIP pays for your medical costs, household services, attendant care, wage loss and medical mileage benefits if you are hurt in a Michigan auto accident.
+PIP pays for your medical costs, household services, attendant care, wage loss and medical mileage benefits if you are hurt in an auto accident.
 In the case of a death as the result of an accident, it will pay survivors loss benefits.

 Residual Liability Insurance for Bodily Injury and Property Damage